engineyard/ey-docs/pages/download-a-database-backup.md

 		2:myapp myapp.2011-11-15T01-10-03.sql.gz

-3. To download a backup file, type: sudo -i eybackup --download 2:myapp or sudo -i eybackup -d 2:myapp
+3. To download a backup file, type: sudo -i eybackup --download N:myapp or sudo -i eybackup -d N:myapp

-    (where "2" is the number of the backup you want to download.)
+    (where "N" is the number of the backup you want to download.
+For example, to download the oldest backup `sudo -i eybackup -d 0:myapp`)

-    The file is downloaded to /mnt/tmp:
+    The file is downloaded to /mnt/tmp on your database server instance:
         Downloading basiccluster.myapp/myapp.2011-11-15T01-10-03.sql.gz to /mnt/tmp

-sudo -i eybackup --download 2:deploy_day_app or sudo -i eybackup -d 2:deploy_day_app

-Downloading simpleEnv.deploy_day_app/deploy_day_app.2011-11-03T01-10-03.sql.gz to /mnt/tmp

-The file is downloaded to /mnt/tmp on your server instance. ls /mnt/tmp deploy_day_app.2011-11-03T01-10-03.sql.gz
-To copy the file downloaded in step 2 to your local machine:
+4. To copy the file from your database server instance to your local machine, type: scp username@IP_address:/path_to_file destination For example, `scp deploy@ec2-174-129-17-196.compute-1.amazonaws.com:/mnt/tmp/myapp.2011-11-14T16-43-39.sql.gz .`

-scp deploy@ec2-174-129-17-196.compute-1.amazonaws.com:/mnt/tmp/deploy_day_app.2011-11-03T01-10-03.sql.gz .
-Download a database backup

-If you have downloaded a database backup via the [[ey-backup gem|manage-database-backups]] to your running instance, you can then use `scp` to transfer the backup file to your local computer.

-    scp username@IP_address:/path_to_file destination

-## Prerequisites

-This assumes that either:

-* You are on a *NIX system, such as Linux or OS X, or
-* You are on Windows and are using Cygwin

-You'll need:

-* Your username on the instance
-* The IP Address assigned to the instance
-* The path to the file on the server

-## Putting it all together

-Where `username` equals the "User account name" you've configured in your environment, and the `IP_address` is one you've generated for the instance currently running.

-The common practice for the destination is to change to the directory on your local computer where you want to receive the file.
-For example:  `cd ~/database_backups`.

-    scp cloud_user@123.123.123.123:/path/to/the/db_backup_file .

-This will use the `scp` protocol to have the `cloud_user@123.123.123.123` transfer the `/path/to/the/db_backup_file` to the current working directory on your local machine `.`.

-**Note:** don't forget the colon ":" between the IP address and the /path/to/the/db_backup_file.
+    **Tip:** Don't forget the colon ":" between the IP address and the /path/to/the/db_backup_file.